 Longevity.
 It’s something that many of us want.
 Maybe for you, it means never growing old, your coffee never going cold no matter how long it takes to drink it or wishing that Ed Sheeran song would last just a little bit longer.
 Here at VMP eLearning, longevity means creating work that lasts.
-And as we’ve been discussing eLearning, we chose to write you a short blog about developing eLearning courses that last.
+And as we’ve been discussing eLearning, we chose to write you a short blog about designing and developing eLearning courses that last.

 Tip number 1: Don’t date.